-Below are the main problems we encountered early on.
+Below are the main issues we encountered early on.

 Issues with ‘Plan your journey’

-- The back button's behaviour is confusing, often closing the app.
+The back button's behavior is confusing, often closing the app.

 After having done our own research, we wanted to get to know better who we were designing for.
 We set up a Google Forms survey and asked students all over the Amsterdam University of Applied Sciences to fill it out.

-The survey was filled by 85 travellers between 16 and 33 years old, 53 of which use the NS app.
+The survey was filled by 85 travelers between 16 and 33 years old, 53 of which use the NS app.
 You can have a look at the data on this page.

 The following are some of the questions we wanted to ask survey participants:

-- For what do they use the NS Journey Planner?
+What do they use the NS Journey Planner for?

-- What are the most important functions for them?
+What are the most important features for them?

 Here are the main results we gathered from the survey.

-- The ‘now’ button is used by 81% of the respondants
+The ‘now’ button is used by 81% of the respondents